nazariyg/Phred/README.md

 Powered by the ICU library, the class is able to convert between practically all character encodings there are in existence.
 For historical and other reasons, almost every of the character encodings supported by ICU is known by more than one name.
 Because of this, ICU picked a single name for each character encoding by which the encoding is to be identified internally.
 Such character encoding names are called primary by the class and the rest of the names are aliases.
 For example, "UTF-8" is a primary character encoding name, whereas "ibm-1208" and "cp1208" are some of its many aliases, and it's safe to say that "UTF-8" is an alias of "cp1208".
 When you need to tell a character encoding name to a method of the class, an alias is just as good as the primary name.

 In addition to converting between character encodings, detecting encodings, and fixing UTF-8 strings, the class can translate any Unicode string written in any language into ASCII, while preserving as much information as possible.
 This "flattening" to ASCII might be useful for the indexing of Unicode text, for searching inside or with Unicode text, and for collating Unicode text.
 If required, the string is transliterated into the Latin script beforehand.
 Latin characters such as "æ" and German sharp "ß" are all handled properly ("æ" becomes "ae" and "ß" becomes "ss").
 The process also converts to ASCII some of the beyond-Latin Unicode characters that have similar appearance or meaning.
-The Unicode's Line Separator and Paragraph Separator are converted into ASCII's LF characters.
+The Unicode's Line Separator and Paragraph Separator characters are converted into ASCII's LF characters.

 ## OOP Array